-In spite of the steady improvement in economic activity in the second, third and fourth quarters of 2014, the FOMC elected in December to maintain an accommodative stance by continuing to target a Federal Funds rate in the range of 0% to 0.25%, noting that, partly because of the decline in energy prices, inflation rates remained below the Committee's long-run objective; while labor markets evinced signs of improvement, the FOMC observed that recovery in the housing sector remained slow.
-In addition to maintaining the Federal Funds rate, the FOMC announced additional measures to foster conditions amenable to financial markets, including the continuation of its policy of reinvesting principal payments from its holdings of agency debt and mortgage-backed securities and of rolling over maturing Treasury securities at auction.
+In spite of the steady improvement in economic activity in the second, third and fourth quarters of 2014, and signs of improvement in labor markets in the first quarter of 2015, the FOMC elected to maintain an accommodative stance by continuing to target a Federal Funds rate in the range of 0% to 0.25%.
+Because inflation rates remained below the Committee's long-term objective, it judged that the Federal Funds rate could remain safely at its current level at least through the April FOMC meeting.
+In addition to maintaining the Federal Funds rate, the FOMC announced additional measures to foster conditions amenable to financial markets, including the continuation of its policy of reinvesting principal payments from its holdings of agency debt and mortgage-backed securities.

 The influence of Federal Reserve monetary policy on the mortgage market is a matter of interest to the MTA, since variability of mortgage rates can affect the number of real estate transactions and can thereby impact receipts from the Mortgage Recording Tax ("MRT") and Urban Tax, two important sources of MTA revenue.
-After the steady fall in MRT revenues that resulted from the financial and real estate crisis, MTA's monthly receipts remained virtually flat for three years beginning in the first quarter of 2009; however, a discernible upward trend in MRT receipts began during the first quarter of 2012 and reached a recent high point in the fall of 2013.
-Partly because of these high receipts towards the end of last year, Mortgage Recording Tax collections through the fourth quarter of 2014 were lower than through the fourth quarter of 2013 by \$3.0 (0.8%).
-In spite of the gradual overall recovery of MRT receipts that has been occurring since 2012, average monthly receipts through the fourth quarter remain \$28.7 (51.1%) worse than their average in 2007, just prior to the steep decline of this revenue source.
+After the steady fall in MRT revenues that resulted from the financial and real estate crisis, MTA's monthly receipts remained virtually flat for three years beginning in the first quarter of 2009; however, a discernible upward trend in MRT receipts began during the first quarter of 2012 and continued through the first quarter of 2015.
+Mortgage Recording Tax collections through the first quarter of 2015 were higher than through the first quarter of 2014 by \$16.2 (18.9%); and the first quarter of 2015 is the third quarter in a row in which MRT receipts exceeded those of the previous quarter.
+In spite of the gradual overall recovery of MRT receipts that has been occurring since 2012, average monthly receipts through the first quarter remain \$24.7 (42.1%) worse than their average in 2007, just prior to the steep decline of this revenue source.

-MTA's receipts of Urban Taxes - those based on commercial activity within New York City - have demonstrated a pronounced rise since 2010, increasing on a year-over-year basis in seventeen of the last eighteen quarters.
-Compared to 2013, average monthly Urban Tax receipts in 2014 were higher by \$17.6, with the result that year-to-date receipts through the fourth quarter of 2014 reached \$806.1, which was \$211.6 or 64.4% better than in 2013.
+MTA's receipts of Urban Taxes - those based on commercial activity within New York City - have demonstrated a pronounced rise since 2010, increasing on a year-over-year basis in nineteen of the last twenty quarters.
+Compared to the one year earlier, average monthly Urban Tax receipts in the first quarter of 2015 were higher by \$63.0 (30.7%); moreover, quarterly receipts of Urban Taxes in the first quarter of 2015 of \$268.4 exceeded their previous peak level \$248.1 reached in the first quarter of 2007.